benharvie/AmaPrice-API/README.md

 ## How to find the ASIN

-The ASIN is a unique 10 character long string, that usually begins with a `B`.
+The ASIN is a unique 10 character long string, that begins with the letter `B`.
 It can be found in the Amazon URL directly, eg. `https://www.amazon.co.uk/Anker-PowerCore-Slim-10000-Brown/dp/B07ZFM4L77/`, after the `/dp/` route.
-In this example it is `B07ZFM4L77`.
+In this example the ASIN would be `B07ZFM4L77`.

-Alternatively, the ASIN is often listed in the `Product Details` section at the bottom of the product page.
+Alternatively, the ASIN is often listed in the `Product Details` section at the bottom of the Amazon product's page.

 ## Example Output